arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 # Core

 Module for handling log entries.

 Provides access to the following classes:
 - EntryManager
 - LogEntry
+- Validity

+Provides access to the following interface:
+- Subcategory

+Provides access to the following enums:
+- CardioSubCategory
+- ExerciseCategory
+- SortConfigurations
+- StrengthSubCategory

 The internal classes are written in bold, with the following methods written under.

 ## EntryManager